AditiTrehan/cozey-backend-assignment/README.md

 An application designed to automate picking and packing tasks in the warehouse process.

 # Features
+Orders: Fetches a list of all orders recieved from customers.

 Picking List: A picking list for all items with their total quantities is generated based on all orders.

 Packing List: A packing list for all orders with the respective Products, items and total quantities for each is generated.